FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Set Items:**
   - Most set items are hidden
 - **Magic and Rare Items:**
-  - Rare armors (except circlets), weapons, amulets, rings, arrows, and bolts are hidden
+  - Rare armors (except circlets), weapons, arrows, and bolts are hidden
   - Magic armors, weapons, jewels, and charms are hidden